 This major can only be elected as a second major.
 Students elect a major in an academic area certifiable by Eastern University.
 The degree which they receive (B.A. or B.S.) will be determined by their academic major.
-The B.A. requires two semesters of language, while the B.S. does not require language study.
 Areas of certification include: Biology, Chemistry, English-Communications, English, Mathematics, and Social Studies.